Academic Catalog

 The student will be able to:

-B. Contribute to the nursing care of more critical patients
+2. Contribute to the nursing care of a variety of veterinary patients

 Course Content